dvreeze/yaidom/docs/yaidom-tutorial.rst

 Conclusion
 ==========

-In summary, yaidom was really a *low hanging fruit*:
+In summary, having Scala and JAXP at our disposal, yaidom was really *low-hanging fruit*:

 * On the one hand, there is the highly *expressive Scala Collections API*, which can easily be used for *querying XML*
 * On the other hand, there is *JAXP* for dealing with the *gory details of XML* (parsing and serialization)